beshup/socialkontracts/README.md

 # socialkontracts
-Helping people enforce healthy habits on the blockchain
+Helping people enforce healthy habits on the blockchain, by allowing consumers to stake eth on limiting social media usage.
+Using AAVE to return passive income simply for doing so.
+Built as Android app.

-Android app coming soon!